programaker-project/programaker-docs/legal/privacy-policy.md

 Please be aware that while this information may not be personally identifying by itself, it may be possible to combine it with other data to personally identify individual persons.

+### Third parties

+PrograMaker enables the user to establish connections to third parties, this might be done through bridges provided by PrograMaker or via bridges provided by other users.

+Please be aware that we have no control over bridges provided by other users of the PrograMaker platform, and while we take steps for the user account that connects to this bridge to remain anonymous, the information used and sent by the bridge may be processed by the user that provides it.
+For this reason we cannot accept responsibility or liability for the privacy practices of bridges to third parties provided by other users.

+Additionally, PrograMaker offers the opt-in option to log the information that passes through the user's connection to a third party.
+Please be aware that by enabling this option the information taken from the third party by the user might be stored on PrograMaker's servers for later usage by the user.

 ### Personal Information

 We may ask for personal information which may include the following: